-Requirements: Any international student who indicates on the Common Application an intent to be considered for need-based financial aid must submit the CSS Profile as part of the complete application file.
+Requirements: Any international student who indicates on the Common Application an intent to be considered for need-based financial aid must submit the CSS Profile and Certification of Finances as part of the complete application file.
 Grinnell's school code for the CSS Profile is 6252.
-Grinnell does not require IDOC information in the application stage.
+Grinnell does not require IDOC information.

 Each year Grinnell College awards merit scholarships to a few admitted international applicants who demonstrate exceptional scholastic abilities and leadership skills.